MartinEesmaa/VVCEasy/README.md

 **WARNING of vvenc pipe: VVENC does not support two-pass mode only when using pipe call/read from FFmpeg to vvenc.**

-Or, you could do legacy of YUV pipe video:
+Or you could do legacy of YUV pipe video:

 ```
 ffmpeg -i example.mp4 -pix_fmt yuv420p -f rawvideo - | vvencapp -i - -s 1920x1080 -r 25 --preset medium --qp 35 -o converted.266